mike4192/mikesPersonalRepo/mitMissingCsSemesterNotes.md

-# Notes on MIT's The Missing Semester of your CS Education Notes
+# General Linux Notes from MIT's The Missing Semester of your CS Education

 ## The Shell
 * ```$PATH``` is a list of directory paths the system will search through to find a command (such as ```echo``` or ```date```)